-8. (Optional) If you want to have additional OpenVault clients that are not DMF servers, such as for running administrative commands, install the OpenVault software on those clients and run ov\admin as shown below.
+8. (Optional) If you want to have additional OpenVault clients that are not DMF servers, such as for running administrative commands, install the OpenVault software on those clients and run ov_admin as shown below.
 When asked for the server hostname, specify the virtual hostname.
-This connects the clients to the a.
-On the initial node:
+This connects the clients to the virtual cluster, rather than a fixed host, so that upon migration they follow the server.